-The IPv4 address is defined by IETF RFC 791.
-RFC 791 was published in 1981.
-The initial design of IPv4 did not anticipate the growth of the internet and this created many issues, which proved IPv4 need to be changed.
-Through the years, IPv4 has been updated to address new challenges.
-However, IPv4 has still some major issues which are listed below.
+The IPv4 address defined by IETF in RFC 791 published in 1981.
+The first design of IPv4 does not expect the growth of the internet and this created many issues, which proved IPv4 need to be changed.
+Through the years, IPv4 has updated to address new challenges.
+However, IPv4 has still some major issues which we listed below.

 Shortage of IPv4 Addresses

 The IPv4 addressing uses 32-bit address space.
 This 32-bit address space is further classified into A, B, C, D and E classes.
 These classes have a limited number of unique public IPv4 address which is about 4 billion. while there are, the increasing number of new IP-enabled devices, always-on connections, and the potential growth of less-developed regions have increased the need for more addresses.